 Today the institution has about 5000 scientists whose contribution is recognized internationally not only in the various European laboratories, but in numerous world research centers.

-The Cagliari division, active for 25 years, is among the youngest and smallest of the INFN.
+The Cagliari division, active from 1989.
 In spite of the dimensions in Cagliari there are activities in all the 5 research areas in which INFN operates.
 The main laboratories involved are CERN (ALICE and LHCb experiments at LHC and SHIP at SPS) and the Gran Sasso National Laboratories (DARKSIDE experiment – ARIA Project).

 Cagliari has the national coordination of the SHIP and TIMESPOT experiments and has had in the past the coordination of LHCb, ALICE and the international guide of the NA60 experiment.